-I practice what is known as Saam acupuncture, which is an extensively used style in Korea.
-It was developed over 400 years ago by a Buddhist monk physician whose name is not certain but given the name Sa-Am, which means “cave dweller”.
-Sa-Am meditated on the classic Chinese medicine framework texts and interpreted a new system where he paired the channels using the 5 Elements with the 6 Conformations, which is different from what is traditionally used in Chinese medicine.
-This framework comprises the yin yang (陰陽) and five-phase (五 行) theories principally derived from the Yi Jing (易 經, Classic of Changes), Huangdi Neijing Suwen and Lingshu (黃帝內經素問靈樞, Huang Di’s Inner Classic – Plain Questions and Spiritual Pivot), and Nan Jing (難經, Classic of Difficult Issues).
-The diagnostic style I learned was passed down from Toby Daly, who learned it as an oral tradition from his teacher Doam, a wandering Buddhist monk.
-(I am grateful to Toby for his teachings and Michael Max for producing his invaluable lessons.)
+I practice a style of acupuncture known as Saam acupuncture, which is widely used in Korea.
+It was developed over 400 years ago by a Buddhist monk and physician whose name is uncertain, but was given the name SaAm, meaning “cave dweller.”
+SaAm meditated on the classic Chinese medicine texts and created a new system that paired the channels using the 5 Elements with the 6 Conformations, which differs from traditional Chinese medicine.
+This framework includes the yin-yang (陰陽) and five-phase (五 行) theories, mainly derived from the Yi Jing (易 經, Classic of Changes), Huangdi Neijing Suwen and Lingshu (黃帝內經素問靈樞, Huang Di’s Inner Classic – Plain Questions and Spiritual Pivot), and Nan Jing (難經, Classic of Difficult Issues).
+The diagnostic method I learned was passed down from Toby Daly, who learned it orally from his teacher, Doam, a wandering Buddhist monk.
+(I am grateful to Toby for his teachings and to Michael Max for producing his invaluable lessons.)

 Point Locations

-Patients who have received acupuncture in the past are surprised that Saam treatments involve so few needles.
-Saam acupuncture principally uses the acupoint below the elbow and knee joint known as the five transport or shu points.
-The five shu points occupy large areas in the cortical representation in the postcentral sensory gyrus in the brain.
-Saam acupuncture powerfully activates specific body regions via the brain with just a few points.
-My job is properly selecting the points for a patient on that specific day.
-I rarely do the same consecutive treatment more than two times as each treatment starts with observing where a patient is physically and emotionally on that particular day.
+Patients who have received acupuncture before often find it surprising that Saam treatments use so few needles.
+Saam acupuncture targets acupoints below the elbow and knee joints, known as the five transport or shu points.
+These five shu points cover large areas in the brain’s cortical representation in the postcentral sensory gyrus.
+Saam acupuncture effectively activates specific body regions via the brain with just a few points.
+My job is to carefully select the point prescription for each patient on that particular day.
+I rarely perform the same treatment more than twice in a row, as each session begins with observing the patient’s physical and emotional state on that day.

 Efficacy